jovibor/ListEx/README.md

 ## [](#)Create
 ### [](#)Manually
 `Create` is the main method to create list control.
 It takes one argument - reference to the `LISTEXCREATESTRUCT` structure.
 The `LISTEXCREATESTRUCT` is a helper structure which fields are described below.
-This struct is also used in `SetColor` method.

 ```cpp
 struct LISTEXCREATESTRUCT {